wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-04-a-faster-bbc-news.md

 {% responsive_image path: assets/news-front-page-promo-current.png alt: "The plain promo design for the MVP launch" bleed: true %}

-And below is one of the proposals for how we might highlight other types of promo:
+And below is one of the proposals for how we might display other types of promo:

 {% responsive_image path: assets/news-front-page-promo-variation.png alt: "An example of potential visual treatments for special types of promo" bleed: true %}

 ## Acknowledgements

 Firstly, to everybody involved: **thank you**.
 Rarely have I had the chance to work with so many talented, patient, dedicated, and caring people.
 From documentation tweaks to requirements gathering, from bug fixes to building entire components; regardless of the size of your contribution, we wouldn't have reached this point without you.
 So again: thank you, and congratulations.
-Have a doughnut.

 To the design team and editorial staff: thank you for helping us find a balance between perfection and a fast launch.

 To the project managers, business analysts, and product owners: I don't think you get enough credit.
 Thank you for working extraordinarily hard to smooth out all of the bumps in this project, and for providing the development team with a clear path.

-And finally, to my team: you are amazing.
+And finally, to my team: You are amazing.
+I'm so proud of what we've built together.
+On a more personal level, you've made coming into work feel like coming home to a second family, and I'm eternally grateful for that.
+The doughnuts are on me 💜.